sthagen/python-flare-floss/doc/usage.md

  want to avoid matches on the section headers.
 In quiet mode, each recovered string is printed on its own line.
-The "type" of the string (static, decoded, stackstring, etc.) is not included.
+The "type" of the string (static, decoded, or stackstring) is not included.
-FLOSS does not print the list of decoding functions and their scores in quiet mode.

      floss.exe -q malware.bin
      floss.exe --quiet malware.bin